lambda-orm/lambdaorm/doc/wiki/Features.md

 # Features

 - Supports MySQL, MariaDB, PostgresSQL, Oracle, SqlServer, SqlJs and MongoDB.
-- TypeScript and JavaScript support
 - [Schema Configuration](https://github.com/lambda-orm/lambdaorm/wiki/Schema-Configuration)
-	- Decoupling the business model from physical model
+  - Decoupling the domain model from infrastructure
 	- Configuration in json or yml formats
-	- Definition of mappings to map the business model with the physical model
+	- Definition of mappings between domain and infrastructure
 	- Extends entities
 	- Environment variables
   - define indices, unique keys and constraints
+  - Conditions and actions are based on the expression engine [3xpr](https://www.npmjs.com/package/3xpr)
 - [Query Language](https://github.com/lambda-orm/lambdaorm/wiki/Query-Language)
 	- Simple query language based on javascript lambda expressions.
 	- Can write the expression as javascript code or as a string